Runglish: Brighton Beach

 In the United States, Runglish is used in a number of Russian communities.
 Runglish is particularly popular among the Russian-speaking community in Brighton Beach in New York.
 Brighton Beach, a small area in New York, is rightfully considered the capital of "Russian English".
 Before the Great Depression, Brighton Beach used to be a fashionable destination.
 However, as the economic crisis progressed, luxurious life in the southern part of Brooklyn came to an end, and poor immigrants began populating it instead of wealthy European tourists.
 For a long time, Brighton Beach was considered to be poor, inaccessible and criminal.
-Soon, Brighton Beach became a home for many immigrants from all over the world, particularly from the USSR.
+Soon, Brighton Beach became a home for many immigrants from all over the world, particularly from the Soviet Union.
 The arrival of Russian-speaking immigrants helped to gradually develop a former disadvantaged neighbourhood into a powerful community with its own infrastructure, lifestyle and language.

 Brighton Beach, New York, has a large Russian-speaking population of immigrants from Ukraine and Russia.

 The following are the examples of the Runglish words that are widely used on daily basis in Brighton Beach: